 - (a) Maintain a publicly accessible website that can be found by a simple web search using the corporate name provided in communications with consumers.
-"Family of companies" that share certification pursuant to section 7.3 of the Governance Document shall maintain a website under the name of the company the certification was issued and under the name of any company within the "family" that communicates with consumers; - (b) Publish on the home page of their website or on a single page directly accessible from the home page, the following information: (i) the Certified Company's name (along with the names of any companies that share the certification designation, if applicable), certification number, mailing address, and telephone number; (ii) the mailing address, email address, and telephone number where consumers can register a complaint with the Certified Company that is received by an employee who has the authority to research, evaluate, take corrective action if warranted, and respond to the complaint; and (iii) a hyperlink to the "Consumer Education" page on the DBA website;
+"Family of companies" that share certification pursuant to section 7.4 of the Governance Document shall maintain a website under the name of the primary company the certification was issued and under the name of any company within the "family" that communicates with consumers; - (b) Publish on the home page of their website or on a single page directly accessible from the home page, the following information: (i) the Certified Company's name (along with the names of any companies that share the certification designation, if applicable), certification number, mailing address, and telephone number; (ii) the mailing address, email address, and telephone number where consumers can register a complaint with the Certified Company that is received by an employee who has the authority to research, evaluate, take corrective action if warranted, and respond to the complaint; and (iii) a hyperlink to the "Consumer Education" page on the DBA website; - (c) Publish on their website their Chief Compliance Officer's name, title, certification number, and mailing address; and - (d) Authorize DBA to publish the information contained in paragraphs (b) and (c) of this Certification Standard on a publicly accessible website maintained by DBA. - (15) Vendor Management.
+In order to identify and retain qualified third party vendors and to assure appropriate oversight of such vendors, a Certified Company shall: - (a) Establish and maintain vendor management policies and procedures with defined due diligence and/or audit controls;

-- (c) Publish on their website their Chief Compliance Officer's name, title, certification number, and mailing address; and - (d) Authorize DBA to publish the information contained in paragraphs (b) and (c) of this Certification Standard on a publicly accessible website maintained by DBA. - (15) Vendor Management.
-In order to identify and retain qualified third party vendors and to assure appropriate oversight of such vendors, a Certified Company shall: - (a) Establish and maintain vendor management policies and procedures with defined due diligence and/or audit controls; - (b) Perform an annual assessment of its: (i) vendor management policies and procedures and provide recommendations for improvements, if warranted, and (ii) third party vendors to determine whether they continue to meet or exceed the requirements and expectations of the company.
-As part of the annual assessment, the Certified Company may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, vendor audits, review of policies and procedures maintained by vendors, and review of consumer complaints related to the vendor (including the data publicly available on CFPB's consumer complaint system); and - (c) Obtain the certification number when contracting with a vendor claiming to be a DBA Certified Company and confirm the vendor's certification status on DBA's website. - (16) Affidavits.
-A Certified Company shall establish and maintain an Affidavit Policy that requires and ensures that: - (a) An affiant shall only sign an affidavit that is true and accurate, and that no affiant shall sign an affidavit containing an untrue statement; - (b) An affiant either have personal knowledge or upon information and belief of the facts set forth in the affidavit or shall familiarize himself or herself with the business records applicable to the subject matter of the affidavit prior to signing an affidavit; and - (c) Each affidavit shall be signed by an affiant under oath and in the presence of a notary appointed by the state in which the affiant is signing the affidavit, in accordance with and to the extent required by applicable state law.
+- (b) Perform an annual assessment of its: (i) vendor management policies and procedures and provide recommendations for improvements, if warranted, and (ii) third party vendors to determine whether they continue to meet or exceed the requirements and expectations of the company.
+As part of the annual assessment, the Certified Company may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, vendor audits, review of policies and procedures maintained by vendors, and review of consumer complaints related to the vendor (including the data publicly available on the CFPB's consumer complaint system); and - (c) Obtain the certification number when contracting with a vendor claiming to be a DBA Certified Company and confirm the vendor's certification status on DBA's website. - (16) Affidavits.
+A Certified Company shall establish and maintain an Affidavit Policy that requires and ensures that: - (a) An affiant shall only sign an affidavit that is true and accurate, and that no affiant shall sign an affidavit containing an untrue statement; - (b) An affiant either have personal knowledge or upon information and belief of the facts set forth in the affidavit or shall familiarize himself or herself with the business records applicable to the subject matter of the affidavit prior to signing an affidavit; and - (c) Each affidavit shall be signed by an affiant under oath and in the presence of a notary appointed by the state in which the affiant is signing the affidavit, in accordance with and to the extent required by applicable state law. - (17) Commissions.
+A Certified Company that provides commissions or bonuses based on collection activity shall have compliance-related criteria for the payment of such forms of compensation.